Constrained Adversarial Learning for Automated Software Testing: a literature review: Automated Software Testing

 \section{Automated Software Testing}

-This section presents and discusses the findings of RQ2, thoroughly analyzing the advantages and limitations of approaches specific for software testing.
-A total of 325 records were identified in the selected databases.
-After the screening of their titles and abstracts, and the assessment of their full texts for eligibility, 17 publications were included in the review.
+This section presents and discusses the findings of RQ2, thoroughly analyzing the advantages and limitations of approaches specific to software testing.
+A total of 537 records were identified in the selected databases.
+After the screening of their titles and abstracts and the assessment of their full texts for eligibility, 17 publications were included in the review.
 This process is detailed in Figure \ref{fig:prismarq2}.

 Software testing approaches can be divided into a three-fold: (i) white-box, (ii) black-box, and (iii) grey-box.
-The first is mostly executed from a developer point of view, where all the domain constraints and system’s inner workings are known and leveraged.
-The black-box approach is characterized for its lack of prior knowledge \cite{Martin-Lopez2021a}.
-In a black-box testing setting, the tester has no information regarding the specificities of the SUT \cite{Martin-Lopez2021a}.
+The first is mostly executed from a developer's point of view, where all the domain constraints and the system’s inner workings are known and leveraged.
+The black-box approach is characterized by its lack of knowledge and access to the source code~\cite{Martin-Lopez2021a}.
+In a black-box testing setting, the tester has only information about what the system is supposed to do and how it can be interacted with.
+However, further intricacies of the SUT are unknown~\cite{Martin-Lopez2021a}.
 Lastly, grey-box testing combines both approaches.
-However, the implementation of the SUT and its domain is only partially known \cite{Rajamanickam2019}.
+However, the implementation of the SUT and its domain is only partially known~\cite{Rajamanickam2019}.

 Software testing automation can be extremely challenging, depending on the approach and levels of testing considered.
 The key aspect to achieve automation relies on the construction of the test cases, which are a reflection of the SUT's functions parameter values and their execution sequence \cite{Zheng2021}.
 When considering the generation of input values to test the system, one must deal with the difficulties related with finding the right input values along with their combination and the right execution sequence, since the prior execution of system functionality may alter its state, which leads to different system execution paths \cite{Zheng2021}.
-Depending on the information available to the automated testing tool these can have enormous search spaces, which is not ideal when considering the possible execution time \cite{Khan2012}.
-Depending on the software and the levels of testing which the automated tool is trying to achieve, a white-box automated testing tool with access to more domain information might perform better and more efficient testing of the SUT's domain.
-Nonetheless, testing a system from a user perspective using black-box techniques may sometimes raise different errors that are not usually expected nor visually understandable in the source code \cite{Anwar2019}.